 Outdoor Basketball vs. Indoor Basketball

 The main difference that affects your footwear for indoor basketball and outdoor basketball is the court itself.
-There are other differences like court size, types of rims, and even rules of the game that can vary greatly, but none of those directly impacts your shoes.
+There are other differences like court size, types of rims, and even rules of the game that can vary greatly, but none of those directly impact your shoes.

 Outdoor basketball courts can have very different finishes going from the more abrasive, sandpaper-like courts, to the sleekest, concrete-style ones.
 This is why the rubber compound of the sole and the traction pattern are so important.
 The rubber compound needs to bite the court surface while not wearing down too quickly.